Torres del Paine (squarespace).jpeg

 • New Zealand and South America are both south of the equator, so their seasons are directly opposite those of the Northern Hemisphere, and allow the most commited skiers and snowboarders access to year-round powder turns.
 However, both present special cases that are not necessarily conducive to steep skiing.
 New Zealand’s geography and location—a small, narrow chain of islands surrounded by ocean, sandwiched between the of tropics of French Polynesia and the antarctic Tasman Sea—contributes to a rather mild climate, and does not allow for quite enough precipitation in the form of dry snow, at least at lower, more accessible elevations.
 The heavily glaciated and exceptionally dangerous Mount Cook (Aoraki), New Zealand’s highest peak at 3754m, is the obvious exception to this.

 South America has huge mountains, indeed some of the highest in the world, but they are either inundated with severe weather for much of the year (especially in Patagonia), or are too high in elevation for their respective latitudes.
 Like the Himalayas, the snowiest peaks in the Andes are too high and too remote to accommodate much recreational and/or backcountry skiing.
 Both the snowpack and terrain also tend to be dangerously unstable, thanks to the effects of high temperature gradients, incessant wind loading, and rapid global warming.
+Additionally, there is not a sufficient infrastructure in place for weather and avalanche forecasting.
 Hence, only a handful of lines are mentioned here, including some in Argentina, which can sometimes be more favorable for backcountry travel.
 Tread lightly.
 Some of the world’s best mountaineers have lost their lives here.

 SYMBOLS KEY: Click on the symbol for location on Google Maps; info for trip reports; the symbol for video links; and fatmap for FATMAP link/route info.